choward113/CSC120-FinalProject/cheatsheet.md

 To use an item type "use" + the item name.

+To pet the cat type "pet"

 CHALLENGE
-Get the cat food and bowl from the kitchen and use them.
+Pet the cat and get the cat food and bowl from the kitchen and use them.

+LOCATIONS

+The bedroom is the starting point.
+The exit is down.
+Can't return here after leaving.
+The living room is down from the bedroom.
+The exit to the kitchen is south.
+The kitchen is south of the living room.
+The exit to the living room is north.

 QUICKEST WAY TO COMPLETE:

+"pet cat"
 "go down"
 "go south"
 "take cat food"